 Upwork is an online freelancing platform that matches talented ‘digital nomads’ with clients.
 This includes everything from writers, web designers, developers, artists, accountants, and more.
-The reason Upwork makes our list of the best shares to buy in June 2020 is that the freelance economy is on the rise.
+The reason Upwork originally made our list of the best shares to buy in June 2020 is that the freelance economy is on the rise.

 In fact, the coronavirus lockdown illustrated that the days of needing to work in a bricks and mortar office are slowly but surely coming to an end.
 As such, Upwork could be worth a closer look.
-Best of all, the company is trading at a discount in comparison to its October 2018 IPO – where the shares were trading at $15.
-At today’s prices, you can grab yourself a 21% discount ($11.84).
+When we first added to the stock to our portfolio, it was worth just over $11.
+At today’s price of $19.54 – the stocks have yielded great returns to date.

 How to Buy the Best Shares Now

 - You can buy shares without paying a single penny in commissions